Early Years Foundation Stage

 To support practitioners understanding of child development through the Early Years the following documents have been created and can be used by childminders, nurseries and others, such as Ofsted, throughout the Early Years as a guide to making best-fit judgements about whether a child is showing typical development for their age, may be at risk of delay or is ahead for their age.
 It is a guide to typical development while recognising that children develop at their own rates and in their own ways.

-Threads of Success offer a range of training and support opportunities to support your delivery of the EYFS, these include:
+Threads of Success offer a wide range of training and support opportunities to support your delivery of the EYFS, these include:

 - Introduction to the Early Years Foundation Stage

-- Characteristics of Effective Teaching and Learning.
+- Characteristics of Effective Teaching and Learning

 Development Matters is non-statutory guidance showing how the four themes of the EYFS Framework and the principles that inform them work together to support babies and children.
 It illustrates how the Characteristics of Effective Teaching and Learning may be supported and extended by adults as well as how they underpin the Prime and Specific Areas of Learning and Development.